Unleashing market forces: Understanding neoliberalism

 Neoliberal policies have had a significant impact on economies and societies around the world.
 Proponents argue that neoliberalism has led to economic growth, increased productivity, and lifted millions out of poverty.
 They cite examples such as the economic reforms in Chile under dictator Augusto Pinochet and the transformation of countries like South Korea and Singapore into economic powerhouses.

 However, critics argue that neoliberalism has also exacerbated inequality and weakened social welfare systems.
-They argue that the emphasis on free markets and deregulation has allowed corporations to accumulate vast wealth and power, while leaving many individuals and communities behind.
+They argue that the emphasis on free markets and deregulation has allowed corporations to accumulate vast wealth and power, while many individuals and communities behind.

 The Neoliberalism Debate